Wissenss/ICI-challenges/README.md

-# Some solutions I find to diferent competitive programming problems
+# Some solutions I found to diferent competitive programming problems

 ## Index